panda7789/docs.cs-cz/includes/core-changes/aspnetcore/3.0/targetfx-netfx-tfm-support.md

 ---
-ms.openlocfilehash: 4c676a185ff4a7a825acb059bf0a5842ca3922fc
+ms.openlocfilehash: b60f74947a537c602c7bd1a89587b76bd847c82a
-ms.sourcegitcommit: 2e95559d957a1a942e490c5fd916df04b39d73a9
+ms.sourcegitcommit: 7e2128d4a4c45b4274bea3b8e5760d4694569ca1
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/16/2019
+ms.lasthandoff: 01/14/2020
-ms.locfileid: "72394158"
+ms.locfileid: "75937281"
 ---
-### <a name="target-framework-net-framework-support-dropped"></a>Cílová architektura: Zahozená podpora .NET Framework
+### <a name="target-framework-net-framework-support-dropped"></a>Target framework: .NET Framework support dropped

-Počínaje ASP.NET Core 3,0 .NET Framework je Nepodporovaná Cílová architektura.
+Starting with ASP.NET Core 3.0, .NET Framework is an unsupported target framework.

-#### <a name="change-description"></a>Změnit popis
+#### <a name="change-description"></a>Popis změny

-.NET Framework 4,8 je poslední hlavní verzí .NET Framework.
-Nové aplikace ASP.NET Core by měly být postavené na .NET Core.
-Od verze .NET Core 3,0 můžete si představit ASP.NET Core 3,0 jako součást .NET Core.
+.NET Framework 4.8 is the last major version of .NET Framework.
+New ASP.NET Core apps should be built on .NET Core.
+Starting with the .NET Core 3.0 release, you can think of ASP.NET Core 3.0 as being part of .NET Core.

-Zákazníci, kteří používají ASP.NET Core s .NET Framework, můžou v plně podporovaném způsobem i nadále používat [LTS vydání verze 2,1](https://www.microsoft.com/net/download/dotnet-core/2.1).
-Podpora a údržba pro 2,1 pokračuje do 21. srpna 2021.
-Toto datum je tři roky po deklaraci verze LTS podle [zásady podpory .NET](https://www.microsoft.com/net/platform/support-policy).
-Podpora pro balíčky ASP.NET Core 2,1 **v .NET Framework** se nebude zobrazovat po neomezenou dobu, podobně jako [zásady údržby pro jiné ASP.NET architektury založené na balíčku](https://dotnet.microsoft.com/platform/support/policy/aspnet).
+Customers using ASP.NET Core with .NET Framework can continue in a fully supported fashion using the [2.1 LTS release](https://www.microsoft.com/net/download/dotnet-core/2.1).
+Support and servicing for 2.1 continues until at least August 21, 2021.
+This date is three years after declaration of the LTS release per the [.NET Support Policy](https://www.microsoft.com/net/platform/support-policy).
+Support for ASP.NET Core 2.1 packages **on .NET Framework** will extend indefinitely, similar to the [servicing policy for other package-based ASP.NET frameworks](https://dotnet.microsoft.com/platform/support/policy/aspnet).

-Další informace o přenosech z .NET Framework do .NET Core najdete v tématu [přenos do .NET Core](~/docs/core/porting/index.md).
+For more information about porting from .NET Framework to .NET Core, see [Porting to .NET Core](~/docs/core/porting/index.md).

-balíčky `Microsoft.Extensions` (například protokolování, vkládání závislostí a konfigurace) a Entity Framework Core nejsou ovlivněny.
-Budou dál podporovat .NET Standard.
+`Microsoft.Extensions` packages (such as logging, dependency injection, and configuration) and Entity Framework Core aren't affected.
+They'll continue to support .NET Standard.

-Další informace o motivaci této změny najdete v [původním blogovém příspěvku](https://blogs.msdn.microsoft.com/webdev/2018/10/29/a-first-look-at-changes-coming-in-asp-net-core-3-0).
+For more information on the motivation for this change, see [the original blog post](https://devblogs.microsoft.com/aspnet/a-first-look-at-changes-coming-in-asp-net-core-3-0/).

-#### <a name="version-introduced"></a>Představená verze
+#### <a name="version-introduced"></a>Version introduced

-3.0
+3,0

-#### <a name="old-behavior"></a>Staré chování
+#### <a name="old-behavior"></a>Old behavior

-Aplikace ASP.NET Core mohou běžet buď na rozhraní .NET Core, nebo v .NET Framework.
+ASP.NET Core apps could run on either .NET Core or .NET Framework.

-#### <a name="new-behavior"></a>Nové chování
+#### <a name="new-behavior"></a>New behavior

-Aplikace ASP.NET Core lze spustit pouze v .NET Core.
+ASP.NET Core apps can only be run on .NET Core.

 #### <a name="recommended-action"></a>Doporučená akce

 Proveďte jednu z následujících akcí:

-- Udržujte svou aplikaci na ASP.NET Core 2,1.
+- Keep your app on ASP.NET Core 2.1.
-- Migrujte svoji aplikaci a závislosti do .NET Core.
+- Migrate your app and dependencies to .NET Core.

 #### <a name="category"></a>Kategorie